 We firmly believe that the level of service an outfitter provides depends largely on what he or she has learned from past experiences.
-Residing in the same area that we personally hunt and fish gives us a distinct advantage over the other outfitters that live in the lower states and operate in Alaska for only a couple months each year.
+Residing in the same area that we personally hunt for brown bears and fish gives us a distinct advantage over the other outfitters that live in the lower states and operate in Alaska for only a couple months each year.
 We know what it takes to pull off a successful trip to Alaska and are eager to share our experiences with you.

 Our Hunting & Fishing Area The region is bound by the Alaska Peninsula to the southeast, the Kuskokwim River drainage to the North, and the Aleutian Range and Chigmit Mountains to the east.
 Starting at the mouth of Bristol Bay (Bering Sea) and carving it’s way through the interior and in between two of Alaska’s special parks the Wood Tik-Chik State Park to the west and Katmai National Park to the southeast is the world famous Nushagak River.
 Here is where we live and operate our fishing and hunting business.
 This area is every sportsman’s dream.
 Perhaps in terms of vastness & wildlife abundance, this is one of the premier hunting areas in Alaska.